 Fall Fling

 The program is meant to educate people about local gardening issues and opportunities and increase interest in the master gardener program.
 It is open to anyone in the community for a nominal fee.
-The 2024 program is full, but watch our social media channels for this new annual event in the fall of 2025 with a fresh panel of speakers and topics.
+The inaugural program was held on September 28, 2024 and was a great success.

 This year’s line-up features four speakers with expertise in the following topics.
 There will be time for Q&A after each presentation.